Blue giants and red giants

 Updated June 01, 2013

-A star is a star like the sun, which shines through nuclear reactions that occur in the center.
+A star is a sun, which shines through nuclear reactions that occur in the center.

 With the exception of the Sun, the stars appear to the naked eye as a bright, shimmering due to atmospheric turbulence, without immediate apparent motion relative to other fixed objects in the sky.

 All the stars are considerably more distant from Earth than the Sun.

 The nearest star, Proxima Centauri, is located about 4 light years of the solar system, nearly 250 000 times farther than the Sun.

 The mass of a star is of the order of 1030 kg and its radius of the order of several million kilometers.

 The power radiated by a star like the Sun is about 1026 watts.
 Stars form due to the contraction of a nebula of gas and dust under the influence of gravity.

 If the heating of the material is sufficient, it will trigger the cycle of nuclear reactions in the heart of the nebula to form a star.
 The energy from these reactions is then sufficient to stop its contraction due to the radiation pressure generated.

 The number of stars in the Universe is estimated at between 1022 and 1023.
 Apart from the Sun, the stars are too faint to be observed in daylight.